 Your doctor will tell you what you should do before the surgery so that you will be fully prepared on the day of the intervention.

 You will need several routine tests before you undergo sacrocolpopexy.
 Some of them are blood tests and urine samples.
 Sometimes, an electrocardiogram and X-rays might also be necessary.

-We will also have to examine you and measure your blood pressure, your weight, and your height.
+The preoperative tests will be taken one or two weeks before the surgery.
+We will also have to examine you and measure your blood pressure, weight, and height.

-The doctor will explain to you how this intervention is being done and answer any other question related to the surgery that you might have.
+Your gynecologist will explain how this intervention is performed and answer any other questions that you might have related to the surgery.

 Disclaimer: We do not assume responsibility for the use of the provided information or its interpretation.
 Our efforts are towards providing current and reliable information; however these should not be considered, or used as a substitute for diagnosis or treatment.